Charcot-Marie-Tooth disease type 1B and other CMT neuropathies associated with MPZ mutations

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Recurrent facial palsy with orofacial swelling and fissuring of the tongue is known as Melkersson-Rosenthal syndrome.
-This chapter provides a review of the clinical features, hypothesized pathophysiology, and current management of this syndrome.
+This article provides a review of the clinical features, hypothesized pathophysiology, and current management of this syndrome.

-• Melkersson-Rosenthal syndrome should be suspected in cases of recurrent facial palsy associated with swelling of orofacial structures and/or a furrowed tongue.
+• Melkersson-Rosenthal syndrome should be suspected in cases of recurrent facial palsy associated with swelling of orofacial structures or a furrowed tongue.

 • Biopsy of suggestive lesions typically reveals noncaseating granulomas with perivascular and lymphatic inflammatory cell infiltration.

 • The pathophysiology involves an immunologically mediated inflammatory response.

 • Treatment consists of various immune-suppressing and modulating agents, along with surgical correction of disfiguring lesions as necessary.